 Predictive Net Promoter Scores

-The Predictive Net Promoter Score model uses customer interactions, agent performance, speech hits, and other factors to determine a likely net promoter score for the contact.
-The scores that the model creates appear in the Predictive Net Promoter Score field of the Recording grid and in the Predictive Net Promoter Score dashboard in Data Explorer.
-You can also add them to dashboards in both Data Explorer and Calabrio Advanced Reporting.
+The Predictive Net Promoter Score model uses customer contacts, agent performance, speech hits, and other factors to determine a likely net promoter score for the contact.
+The scores that the model creates appear in the Predictive Net Promoter Score field on the Recordings page and in the Predictive Net Promoter Score dashboard in Data Explorer.
+You can also add them to dashboards in both Data Explorer and Calabrio Data Management.

 Calabrio ONE creates predictive net promoter scores for audio contacts only.
 Other kinds of contacts do not support predictive net promoter scores.